 Cut out cookies and transfer onto a baking sheet lined with parchment paper.

-Bake cookies of 6-8 minutes until puffy and golden.
+Bake cookies for 6-8 minutes until puffy and golden.

-Larger cookies may take little longer to bake
+Larger cookies may take a little longer to bake

-Whisk the the egg well, and then strain the egg wash to remove any egg bits.
+Whisk the egg well, and then strain the egg to remove any egg bits.

-To create shiny finish on cookies, brush the cookie right after you take them of the oven while they are still hot.
+To create a shiny finish on cookies, brush the cookies right after you take them out of the oven while they are still hot.
 Be sure not to add too much egg wash as it can drip down the sides and under the cookies.

 This recipe can be use to make tasty gingerbread houses.
 When using to make gingerbread house use only 1/8 tsp to 1/4 tsp baking powder.